vintasoftware/django-react-boilerplate/README.md

 - `workon theprojectname` or `source theprojectname/bin/activate` depending on if you are using virtualenvwrapper or just virtualenv.
 - `python manage.py celery`

+#### Mailhog
+- For development, we use Mailhog to test our e-mail workflows, since it allows us to inspect the messages to validate they're correctly built
+  - Docker users already have it setup and running once they start the project
+  - For non-Docker users, please have a look [here](https://github.com/mailhog/MailHog#installation) for instructions on how to setup Mailhog on specific environments
+> The project expects Mailhog SMTP server to be running on port 1025, you may alter that by changing `EMAIL_PORT` on settings

 ### Testing
 `make test`